 – Ah, that is easy – Matterhorn, Alpamayo and Ama Dablam.

 No one argues.
 Even though those three peaks have turned into some of the most emblematic and crowded places, a cliché if you wish, the reasons behind that are solid.
-It is nature bragging and the aesthetics of Ama Dablam’s 6812-meter pyramid features are officially haunting me.
-Is it that the mountain is calling, and I have to go?
+It is nature bragging and by then, the aesthetics of Ama Dablam’s 6812-meter pyramid features are officially haunting me.
+So is it that the mountain is calling, and I have to go?

 Coincidence or Destiny?